 Next is a side trip to Mount Wilson.
-Situated high above the City of Pasadena at an altitude of 5,715 feet, Mount Wilson is home to the first television antenna, which was erected in 1947.
+Situated high above the City of Pasadena at an altitude of 5,715 feet, Mount Wilson is home to the first television antenna erected in 1947.
 Located on the summit of Mount Wilson is the observatory, which is visible from much of the Los Angeles area.
 Here visitors can view the historic Hooker 100-inch telescope inside the dome and the small museum.
-The observatory is an interesting stop, before continuing the trek across the Angeles Crest Highway.
+The observatory is an interesting stop before continuing the trek across the Angeles Crest Highway.

 Newcomb’s Ranch Roadhouse

-Once you are back on Angeles Crest its a scenic 13-mile drive to historic 1939 Newcomb’s Ranch Roadhouse.
-Popular with bikers the ranch has operated as a restaurant, hotel, general store, gas station.
-On most weekends the parking lot will be packed with motorcycles and sports cars.
-Open for breakfast and lunch everyone is welcome here.
-So stop in for a burger, homemade chili, or a sandwich on your trip along the highway. website.
-Open Thursday and Friday 9 AM – 4 PM, Saturday and Sunday 7 AM – 4 PM.
+Once you are back on Angeles Crest, it’s a scenic 13-mile drive to historic 1939 Newcomb’s Ranch Roadhouse.
+Popular with bikers, the ranch has operated as a restaurant, hotel, general store, gas station.
+On most weekends, the parking lot will be packed with motorcycles and sports cars.
+Open for breakfast and lunch; everyone is welcome here.
+So stop in for a burger, homemade chili, or a sandwich on your trip along the highway.
+Website.
+Newcomb’s has closed and looking for a new owner.

 Mount Baden-Powell Summit

-Next along the way east, is Dawson’s Saddle, the highest point along the Angeles Crest Highway at an elevation is 7,903 feet.
-Named for Ernest Dawson, the President of the Sierra Club in the mid-1930s, and owner of Dawson’s Book Shop, the oldest continuously operating bookstore in the city of Los Angeles, since 1905, hikers can take the Dawson Saddle Trail to the Pacific Crest Trail or to Baden-Powell summit.
+Next along the way east is Dawson’s Saddle, the highest point along the Angeles Crest Highway at an elevation is 7,903 feet.
+Named for Ernest Dawson, the President of the Sierra Club in the mid-1930s, and owner of Dawson’s Book Shop, the oldest continuously operating bookstore in Los Angeles, since 1905, hikers can take the Dawson Saddle Trail to the Pacific Crest Trail or Baden-Powell summit.

 The Wally Waldron Tree

-At the end of the trails is where the “The Waldron Tree” is estimated to be over 1,500 years old, the oldest tree in the San Gabriel Mountains, Hikers can enjoy the view from the summit, then return via the same route, or take a different trail to Vincent Gulch where there is access to many hiking trails.
+At the end of the trails, the “The Waldron Tree” is estimated to be over 1,500 years old, the oldest tree in the San Gabriel Mountains.
+Hikers can enjoy the view from the summit, then return via the same route, or take a different trail to Vincent Gulch, where there is access to many hiking trails.

 Grassy Hollow Visitors Center

-A little further east of Mount Baden-Powell is the Grassy Hollow Visitors Center that is open on the weekends.
-The visitors center also hosts a variety of activities and displays for visitors to learn about the surrounding forest and its creatures.
-Also here, there is a picnic area and a group campground.
+A little further east of Mount Baden-Powell is the Grassy Hollow Visitors Center, open on the weekends.
+The visitors center also hosts various activities and displays for visitors to learn about the surrounding forest and its creatures.
+Also, here, there is a picnic area and a group campground.
 At nearby Inspiration Point, hikers can look down at the east fork of the San Gabriel River, far below in the distance.

 Final Stop Wrightwood

-Our final stop on Angles Crest Highway is small mountain community of Wrightwood.
-This little town full of history and a good way to learn about it, is at the Wrightwood Historical Society Museum, in the town’s old firehouse.
-There are quaint shops and family restaurants, making Wrightwood the perfect place to relax after before you head home.
-Or for those that want to stay a few days Wrightwood offers accommodations from bed and breakfasts to cozy cabins.
+Our final stop on Angles Crest Highway is the small mountain community of Wrightwood.
+This little town is full of history, and a good way to learn about it is at the Wrightwood Historical Society Museum, in the town’s old firehouse.
+There are quaint shops and family restaurants, making Wrightwood the perfect place to relax before you head home.
+Or, for those that want to stay a few days, Wrightwood offers accommodations from bed and breakfasts to cozy cabins.